bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Token_Issuing.rst

 In this document we use the Java language as an example to create an token issuer and issue 1000000000 tokens.

+.. note:: |
+       Please replace the [AccountAddressOfTokenIssuer] in the examples with the account address of the token to be issued by the token issuer.
+       And replace the [AccountPrivateKeyOfTokenIssuer] in the examples with the account private key of the token to be issued by the token issuer.

 Creating an SDK Instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~